One may leave one's car here in a port, possibly with card left on display inside (7,3)

 The answer is a location as well as being a singular noun.
 This is suggested by the definition.

 'a port possibly with card left on display inside' is the wordplay.

-I cannot quite understand how this works, but
+I cannot quite see how this works, but

 'a' is found in the answer.

-'port' could be 'p' and 'p' is found in the answer.
+'port' could be 'p' and 'p' is present in the answer.

 'card' could be 'king' (king is a kind of card) and 'king' is found in the answer.

 'left' could be 'l' (common abbreviation) and 'l' is found in the answer.

 The remaining letters 'rot' is a valid word which might be clued in a way I don't understand.